Categories

 This category recognizes a single compelling insight or idea that created a platform for a major campaign or initiative that helped an organization strengthen its relationships with key stakeholders or achieve other critical strategic objectives.

-126. Content Marketing Campaign
+126. Pro-Bono Campaign

 127. Storytelling